xapi-project/xapi-project.github.io/rrdd/futures/sr-level-rrds.md

   description: Tar was not needed after all!
 - revision_number: 4
   description: Add details about discovering the VDI using a new vdi_type.
+- revision_number: 5
+  description: Add detauls about the http handlers and interaction with xapi's database
 ---

 ## Introduction